bdtoolbox-org/bdtoolbox-org.github.io/about.markdown

 ## **Example Models**

-The toolbox ships with over 30 examples of ODEs, DDEs, SDEs and PDEs (Table 1.1 of the Handbook).
-Some of these models are animated in our online [Gallery](../Gallery).
+The toolbox ships with over 30 examples of ODEs, DDEs, SDEs and PDEs.
+Some of these models are featured in our online [Gallery](../Gallery).
+See Table 1.1 of the Handbook for the full list.

 ## **Citation**

 If you use the Brain Dynamics Toolbox in your work then please cite:

-* Heitmann S & Breakspear M (2021) *Brain Dynamics Toolbox* (Version 2021a).
+**Heitmann S & Breakspear M (2021)** *Brain Dynamics Toolbox* (Version 2021a).
 Zenodo. https://doi.org/10.5281/zenodo.5626265

-* Heitmann S & Breakspear M (2021) *Handbook for the Brain Dynamics Toolbox.* 6th Edition: Version 2021. bdtoolbox.org.
+**Heitmann S & Breakspear M (2021)** *Handbook for the Brain Dynamics Toolbox.* 6th Edition: Version 2021. bdtoolbox.org.
 Sydney, Australia.
 ISBN 978-0-6450669-1-3.

-* Heitmann S, Aburn M, Breakspear M (2017) *The Brain Dynamics Toolbox for Matlab.* Neurocomputing.
+**Heitmann S, Aburn M, Breakspear M (2017)** *The Brain Dynamics Toolbox for Matlab.* Neurocomputing.
 Vol 315. p82-88. doi:10.1016/j.neucom.2018.06.026

 ## **Community Collection**

-Upload your models to the [bdtoolbox community collection](https://zenodo.org/communities/bdtoolbox) on Zenodo.
+Share your models on the [bdtoolbox community collection](https://zenodo.org/communities/bdtoolbox) on Zenodo.
-All uploads are assigned a permanent digital object identifier (doi) that can be cited in preprints and preprints.
+All uploads are assigned a citeable digital object identifier (doi).
 [Zenodo](https://zenodo.org) is supported by [CERN](https://home.cern).

 ## **Software Archives**